Elizaboy26190/reactDemo/README_answers.md

 # Issues

 1. My form submission was not setting the state correctly without reloading the window as the state was behind what was needed.
-I discovered this too close to the end to fix but the state syncing needs fixing so that it doesn't need to reload the page.
-The localstorage values are being updated correctly but the state values are not so we need to fix it so the state value relies on the localStorage values.
+I discovered this close to the end to fix and in the end passed the state object as the prop and it solved the issues.

 # Future edits